sjentsch/lsjDocs/_pages/Ch11_tTest_04.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The assumptions of the Welch test are very similar to those made by the Student
-*t*-test (see `Assumptions of the Student t-test
+*t*-test (see :doc:`Assumptions of the Student t-test <Ch11_tTest_03>`), except
-<Ch11_tTest_03.html#assumptions-of-the-student-t-test>`__), except that the
-Welch test does not assume homogeneity of variance.
-This leaves only the
+that the Welch test does not assume homogeneity of variance.
+This leaves only
-assumption of normality and the assumption of independence.
-The specifics of
+the assumption of normality and the assumption of independence.
+The specifics
-these assumptions are the same for the Welch test as for the Student test.
+of these assumptions are the same for the Welch test as for the Student test.

 ------